 The negation of the negation

 Negation seems closely related to what I elsewhere call self-destruction, and endogenous transformation, rather than destruction or alteration by an exogenous factor.
-Dialectics has been defined as concerned with situations where full realization involves destruction.
+Dialectics has often been characterized as concerned with situations where full realization involves destruction.